Skip to main content

 Converting JSON objects to strings

-If you need to construct a JSON string using output values from Pulumi resources, you can easily do so using a JSON stringify helper.
+If you need to construct a JSON string using output values from Pulumi resources, you can do so using a JSON stringify helper that is defined in the Pulumi SDK.
 These helpers unwrap Pulumi outputs without requiring the use of apply and produce JSON string outputs suitable for passing to other resources as inputs.

 import * as pulumi from "@pulumi/pulumi";